Chapter 1 : The One

 I was surprised how quickly I heard the booms of battle.
 The first and second years were running around with fearful expressions and the teachers were too busy keeping them protected to lie and reassure them that this was all going to be alright.

-We made our way onto the grounds and saw hundreds of masked death eaters, giant acromantulas, giants, and more.
+We made our way onto the grounds and saw hundreds of masked death eaters, larger than life acromantulas, giants, and more.
 Which species were fighting for which side, I wouldn’t know.
 I ran to the nearest Death Eater who had cornered a defenseless third year and sent a stunning spell at him.
 He dodged it last minute and shot a green jet of light straight at my chest.
 I barely made it out of the way in time and shouted “Petrificus Totalus”.
 He tried to move out of the way, but it still hit his arm causing him to fall to the ground, stiff as a board.

 I ushered the third year inside the castle, telling him to go to the Room of Requirement and go through the passage and evacuate.
 He nodded and sprinted to safety.